-“Approaching 30 and disillusioned with life in an old mining town near Glasgow, I sold everything I had and left for a new life in a remote fishing village in Japan.
-I knew nothing of the language or the new land that I would call home for the next 7 years.”
+"Disillusioned with life in Glasgow, I sold everything I had and left for a new life in a remote fishing village in Japan.
+I knew nothing of the language or the new land that I would call home for the next seven years.” — John Gerard Fagan

-An experimental memoir, written entirely on John's phone, Fish Town is a powerhouse of raw emotions.
-It reads like a book of poetry or perhaps a long text message.
-This gifted writer captures the experience of a Scottish man living in Japan — with humor, wit, honesty, and by all means without an ounce of political correctness.
+An experimental memoir written entirely on John's phone, Fish Town is a powerhouse of raw emotions.
+It reads like a book of poetry or a long text message.
+In the tone of Bukowski's Post Office, the book captures the experiences of a Scottish man in Japan with humor, wit, honesty, and by all means without an ounce of political correctness.

-"Fish Town is a must-read memoir.
-Beginning in a small Japanese fishing town, Fagan reels you in from the first page.
-One Scotsman’s culture shock feels like an unpredictable journey for the reader too.
-Periods of hopelessness and despair are perfectly blended with hilarity and hope, instantly giving off vibes of Post Office by Charles Bukowski.
+"...instantly giving off vibes of Post Office by Charles Bukowski.
 Fagan’s delivery is poignant and purposeful, with writing so crisp it’s easy to fly through the pages.
-Truly a book I will never forget."
+Truly a book I will never forget." — Aidan Martin, Euphoric Recall

 only the truly lost wash up on the shore of Yaizu